Hezbollah

 Since the 1990s, Hezbollah has grown into a significant political force in Lebanon.
 The group operates a vast social services network, including schools and hospitals, and runs a satellite TV station, Al-Manar.
 Politically, Hezbollah's Loyalty to the Resistance Bloc holds 15 seats in the Lebanese Parliament, making it a powerful player in Lebanon's government.
 However, the group's influence has led to growing domestic criticism.
 Following the 2020 Beirut port explosion, Hezbollah was accused of obstructing efforts to hold those responsible accountable, contributing to a decline in public trust.
 A 2024 Arab Barometer survey found that 55% of Lebanese have "no trust at all" in Hezbollah, although it remains popular among the Shia population.

 Despite calls for disarmament under United Nations Security Council resolutions, Hezbollah has expanded its military capabilities.
-Its armed wing is now considered stronger than the Lebanese Armed Forces, making it one of the most powerful non-state actors in the world.
+In 2013, its armed wing is considered stronger than the Lebanese Armed Forces, making it one of the most powerful non-state actors in the world.
 Hezbollah leader Hassan Nasrallah declared in 2021 that the group had 100,000 fighters.
-Hezbollah has been involved in several high-profile attacks; it is believed to be responsible for the bombing of the US embassy and the American and French barracks bombings in Beirut in 1983, the assassination of Rafic Hariri in 2005, as well as later attacks, including bombings and hijackings.
-While Hezbollah has been regarded as a resistance movement by some scholars, the entire organization, or its military wing alone, has been designated as a terrorist group by at least 27 countries, as of October 2020, including most Western countries.
+Hezbollah has been involved in several high-profile attacks; it is believed to be responsible for the bombing of the US embassy and the US and French barracks bombings in Beirut in 1983, the assassination of Rafic Hariri in 2005, as well as later attacks, including bombings and hijackings.
+While Hezbollah has been regarded as a resistance movement by some scholars, the entire organisation, or its military wing alone, has been designated as a terrorist group by at least 28 countries as of April 2026, including most Western countries.

 Since October 2023, Hezbollah has been at war with Israel.
 During this war, Nasrallah was assassinated after 32 years of leading the group, along with other key members of Hezbollah leadership.
-The conflict has led to an Israeli invasion of Lebanon, and is currently in a ceasefire.
-On August 7, 2025 in a government meeting specifically addressing the disarmament of Hezbollah, the majority of the government voted to approve the decision.
+The conflict has led to the 2024 Lebanon War, which saw Southern Lebanon invaded by Israel, followed by a ceasefire.
+On 7 August 2025, in a government meeting specifically addressing the disarmament of Hezbollah, the majority of the government voted to approve the decision.
 The Lebanese Army was tasked to create a plan ensuring that only the state has control over weapons in Lebanon.
-The decision is based on a U.S. plan to disarm Hezbollah.
-On September 5, the Lebanese cabinet approved the Homeland Shield Plan, the LAF's roadmap for the disarmament of all militias in Lebanon and specifically Hezbollah.
+The decision is based on a US plan to disarm Hezbollah.
+On 5 September, the Lebanese cabinet approved the Homeland Shield Plan, the LAF's roadmap for the disarmament of all militias in Lebanon and specifically Hezbollah.
+On 2 March 2026, Lebanese Prime Minister Nawaf Salam stated that the organisation's military actions range outside of Lebanese law.